Washington: San Juan Islands

 7 Day Inn Tour

 If you’ve never heard of the San Juan Islands in northwest Washington, then you don’t know of the unspoiled beauty that awaits you.
 These glacier-formed islands are an outdoor playground with some of the best weather in the state.
 Sea currents keep them warmer in the winter and ocean breezes keep them cooler through the summer.
-Rainclouds pass over them, dropping rain only as they hit the Olympic Mountains further east.
-We scheduled this tour just before school lets out and the crowds arrive.
-We’ll have the rolling roads to ourselves.
+Rain clouds pass over them, dropping rain only as they hit the Olympic Mountains further east.
+It's the perfect playground for cycling, hiking and kayaking.
 Come discover the San Juans with us!

 Rolling hills with some longer climbs.
 Moderate to advanced cycling level.
 Leisurely level with an electric-assist bike.